 There are many places where planning a trip is as easy as clicking “bir, iki, üç” with your mouse.
 In Turkey, it really helps to have an experienced friend.
 If you’d like to immerse yourself into the history and culture of this welcoming and exotic land, click here to begin your research.

-Classic Journeys operates cultural walking adventures and private journeys May through October in Turkey.
-To speak with a personable and knowledgeable guest services coordinator about a trip there or in any of 70 regions in 33 countries on 5 continents, just call 800-200-3887 or email firstname.lastname@example.org.
+Classic Journeys operates cultural walking adventures and private journeys in Turkey.
+To speak with a personable and knowledgeable guest services coordinator about a trip there or to any of our other destinations, just call 800-200-3887 or email firstname.lastname@example.org.